Wild Tales (film): "Hasta que la muerte nos separe"

-At a Jewish wedding reception, the bride Romina (Érica Rivas) discovers her groom Ariel (Diego Gentile) has had sex with one of the guests.
+At a Jewish wedding reception, the bride Romina (Érica Rivas) discovers her groom Ariel (Diego Gentile) has been having an affair with one of the guests.
 Romina confronts Ariel as they dance in front of everyone, and in distress, Romina runs to the roof, where a kitchen worker comforts her.
 Ariel discovers Romina having sex with the worker; she tells Ariel she will sleep with every man who shows her interest, and will take everything Ariel owns if he tries to divorce her, or when he dies.
 The couple return to the reception and continue the festivities.
 Romina pulls the woman with whom Ariel had sex onto the dance floor, spins her around, and slams her into a mirror.
 Romina orders the photographer to film Ariel and his mother weeping, declaring she will show the video at a future wedding.
 Ariel's mother attacks Romina but Ariel and Romina's father pull her off, and Romina collapses with emotion.
 Ariel approaches Romina and extends a hand.
 They dance, kiss, and begin to have sex as the guests leave.